 Triple Lemon Doodle Thumbprints

-After arranging cookies on a baking sheet, flatten each cookie slightly, make a small indent in the center of each cookie, and then fill the indent with a tiny dollop of black cherry jam.
+- At Step 7, after arranging cookies on a baking sheet and flattening each cookie slightly, make a small indent in the center of each cookie, and then fill the indent with a tiny dollop of black cherry jam.